+This nice property allows us to think about hitting not only as a class of formulas but as an algorithm to determine satisfiability.
+For the algorithm to apply to any kind of formulas we need to introduce nondeterminism, and this is best modelled with a proof system.
+Thus we define a new static proof system based on unsatisfiable hitting formulas.
+A refutation of an arbitrary CNF $F$ in the {\hit} proof system is an unsatisfiable hitting formula such that each of its clauses is a weakening of a clause in $F$ (i.e. a clause of $F$ with extra literals).

+By thinking of hitting as a proof system we reinterpret the conjecture of Peitl and Szeider as the following question: is it possible to efficiently formalize the model counting argument above within the {\res} proof system?
+Then the question of the hardness of hitting formulas for {\res} can be phrased in terms of the relative strength of {\res} and {\hit}: can {\hit} be separated from {\res}?
+That is, can we find formulas that are easy to refute in {\hit} and hard to refute in {\res}?
+More in general, by relating {\hit} to other proof systems we can pinpoint both the hardness of hitting formulas and the ability to formalize Iwama's counting argument in those proof systems.

 It turns out that {\hit} is tightly connected to the tree-like version of {\res} ({\tres)}, which is exponentially weaker than {\res} \cite{BIW04}.
 It encompasses all DPLL algorithms \cite{DP60,DLL62}, which form the base of multiple (exponential-time) upper bounds for SAT (see, e.g., \cite{DH21} for a survey).
 A DPLL algorithm splits the input problem $F$ into subproblems $F|_{x=0}$ and $F|_{x=1}$ for some variable $x$ and applies easy simplification rules.
-In the algorithms that serve for upper bounds for SAT more general splittings are used.
-In principle, one can split over any tautology, that is, consider subproblems $F\land G_1$, \ldots , $F\land G_m$, where $G_1\lor\dotsb\lor G_k$ is a tautology.
-Put another way, one can split over an unsatisfiable formula $\olnot{G_1}\land\dotsb\land \olnot{G_k}$ --- including unsatisfiable hitting formulas.
-We use this idea in one of the proof systems introduced in this paper (though in a dag-like context).